Whatsapp Icon

 B vitamins play a pivotal role in maintaining good health and well-being.
 As the building blocks of a healthy body, they have a direct impact on your energy levels, brain function, and cell metabolism.
 B vitamins, specifically B6, B12, and Folate (often referred to as folic acid when added to foods or taken as a supplement), are key nutrients that your body needs to function correctly.

-Vitamin B6, scientifically known as Pyridoxine, is essential for normal brain development and for keeping the nervous system and immune system healthy.
+Vitamin B6, scientifically known as Pyridoxine, is essential for normal brain development and for keeping the nervous system and immune systems healthy.
 Foods rich in Vitamin B6 include avocados, bananas, legumes, nuts, and whole grains.

 Vitamin B12, also known as Cobalamin, is crucial for the production of red blood cells and for maintaining the normal function of nerve cells.
 It is primarily found in fortified foods which make it easy for those following a vegetarian diet to include in their meal planning.
-Some vegetarian-friendly sources of B12 include fortified plant milks, breakfast cereals, and nutritional yeast.
+Some vegetarian-friendly sources of B12 include fortified plant milk, breakfast cereals, and nutritional yeast.

 Folate, equally vital, plays an integral role in DNA synthesis and repair, thus fostering cell division and growth.
 Vegetarian sources of folate include green leafy vegetables, fruits, nuts, and beans.